fabiant7t/robobeers/fabian/docs/Index.md

 ## Step 3: LED with Button and Resistor

 LED still on D13, Button on D2 and 10K resistor.
-The resistor prevens signal pin from floating (not 1 or 0 but rapidly changing in between).
+The resistor prevents signal pin from floating (not 1 or 0, but rapidly changing in between).

 ## Step 4: LED with Button with internal Resistor